MichaelCade/90DaysOfDevOps/Days/day39.md

 ![](Images/Day39_Git20.png)

-I have actually found this command quite useful during the 90DaysOfDevOps as I sometimes work ahead of the days where I feel I want to make notes for the following day but I don't want to commit and push to the public GitHub repository.
+I have found this command quite useful during the 90DaysOfDevOps as I sometimes work ahead of the days where I feel I want to make notes for the following day but I don't want to commit and push to the public GitHub repository.

 ### Discarding Local Changes

-Some times we might make changes but we are not happy with those changes and we want to throw them away.
+Sometimes we might make changes but we are not happy with those changes and we want to throw them away.
 We are going to use the `git restore` command again and we are going to be able to restore files from our snapshots or previous versions.
 We can run `git restore .` against our directory and we will restore everything from our snapshot but notice that our untracked file is still present.
 There is no previous file being tracked called newfile.txt.

 ![](Images/Day39_Git21.png)